 Choose K-STAR if: you have a PhD in a strategic STEM field, significant research outputs or patents, a track record at globally recognized institutions, or you come through a designated university research program.

-Choose standard F-2-7 if: you have been working in Korea for several years on E-7 or similar status, have been building K-Points through income, TOPIK scores, and tenure, and are approaching the 80-point threshold through the conventional accumulation route.
+Choose standard F-2-7 if: you have been working in Korea for several years on or similar status, have been building K-Points through income, TOPIK scores, and tenure, and are approaching the 80-point threshold through the conventional accumulation route.

-The two paths are not mutually exclusive — K-STAR candidates who are in Korea on standard E-7 status can request K-STAR assessment while still technically accumulating standard F-2-7 points.
+The two paths are not mutually exclusive — K-STAR candidates who are in Korea on standard status can request K-STAR assessment while still technically accumulating standard F-2-7 points.

 K-STAR status is not applied for on a standard immigration form — the initial assessment is typically initiated through KIS's talent recognition process, a designated university partner, or via the D-10-T application.
 Consult an 행정사 to understand the current intake process.